52 Things That Can Make Your Home Look More Expensive

 No matter what your bedding style, increasing the thread count for your sheets will instantly make your sleep space more luxe, says Wynter.
 Your home won’t just look expensive—it will feel it.
-Don’t miss these other ways to make your bed 10 times cozier.
+Don’t worry about sacrificing tough for comfort, these sheets are both durable and luxurious.
+Check out these other ways to make your bed 10 times cozier.

 Add a centerpiece